risk-first/website/docs/practices/Testing.md

 ### Testing Team

 Sometimes, testing is handled by external teams (possibly in other locales).
 This is often done as a [cost-saving measure](../risks/Scarcity-Risk.md#schedule-risk), but comes with some penalties such as:
- - Increased [Bureacratic Risk](Bureaucratic-Risk) in terms of having to engage with an external company.
+ - Increased [Communication Risk](../risks/Communication-Risk) in terms of having to engage with an external company.
  - [Agency Risk](../risks/Agency-Risk.md) because the testing team are a _business in their own right_, who might be more interested in the goal of making money from you than shipping your product.
  - Obvious [Coordination Risk](../risks/Coordination-Risk.md) in trying to arrange work in other teams, buildings, timezones or countries, and not having control on exactly which staff are dealing with your product.
- - [Visibility Risk](Visibility-Risk) because at some level, the testing team need to understand _what your software is for_.
+ - [Invisibility Risk](../risks/Communication-Risk.md#invisibility-risk) because at some level, the testing team need to understand _what your software is for_.

 ### Test-Driven Development

-Also called test-first development, the idea here (from [Extreme Programming](Extreme-Programming)) is that you write the tests before the code, in order that you think up-front about the requirements of the software you are writing.
+Also called test-first development, the idea here (from [Extreme Programming](Agile#Extreme-Programming)) is that you write the tests before the code, in order that you think up-front about the requirements of the software you are writing.
 The aim of this is to minimize [Complexity Risk](../risks/Complexity-Risk.md) via preventing developers from [Gold Plating](https://en.wikipedia.org/wiki/Gold_plating_(software_engineering)), and getting them to do [The Simplest Thing That Can Possibly Work](../thinking/Meeting-Reality.md).

 Additionally, by having test _fail_ before they _pass_, you mitigate the risk of writing a "null" test (see below).